CombinedArmsCD/Begginer-CLJS-Airgapped/README.md

 ### Requirements
 1. You want to use Clojurescript to build a responsive webpage
 2. React is required
-3. YOU ARE UNABLE (or don't want to) US NPM
+3. YOU ARE UNABLE (or don't want to) USE NPM

 ### NPM concern
 Development is fast in this day an age, but there is a real concern about using external libraries.